Goorakh/RiskOfChaos/README.md

 * Duplicate Random Item Stack: Duplicates a random item stack for every player
 * Teleport to Random Location: Teleports every player to a random location on the current stage
 * Activate Random Equipment: Activates a random activatable equipment on all players
+* Change Difficulty: Sets the current difficulty to a random one for the rest of the run
 </details>

 FAQ: